ewlin/shakespeare_production_data/README.md

 * actor_meta_data_scrape_test.py requests each actor using wiki (need to send cleaned data) and then writes to data/ages/[role].tsv
 [Here, birthdays are all converted to ISO formats; but still need to manually collect bdays]
 * Think about how to include manually-collected age-estimates...

+* Sort by Production-companies and look at the odd productions; remove amateur productions

 ## Misc.